whosonfirst/js-mapzen-whosonfirst-yesnofix/README.md

 This approach was pioneered by the New York Public Library and the work they did with [their Building Inspector project](http://buildinginspector.nypl.org/about).

-_Actually most of what I just described is actually working but, like everything, it is only the barest of functional implementations and not pretty at all.
+_Actually most of what I just described is working but, like everything else, it is only the barest of functional implementations and not pretty at all.
 Like this:_

 ![](yesnofix-report.png)